farazzaman/Amazon_clone/README.md

 # Amazon_clone
-This is my first Web Dev mini project.I've cloned the the home page of Amazon using HTML and CSS.
+This is my first Web Dev mini project.I've cloned the home page of Amazon using HTML and CSS.